 Simple English definitions for legal terms

-Read a random definition: governmental function
+Read a random definition: age of consent

 The dangerous-tendency test is a way to determine if a person or animal has a tendency to cause harm or injury.
 This test is often used in cases where a dog has bitten someone, to decide if the owner is responsible for the injury.
 It helps to determine if the owner knew or should have known that their animal was likely to cause harm.